bloomberg/chromium.bb/README.md

 * Header files for various languages.
-* JSON files describing the grammar for the SPIR-V core instruction set, and for the GLSL.std.450 and OpenCL extended instruction sets.
+* JSON files describing the grammar for the SPIR-V core instruction set, and for the GLSL.std.450 extended instruction set.
 * The XML registry file.

 Under the [include](include) directory, header files are provided according to